Remember Dolly the sheep?

 But today we’re not here to tear apart UFO cult and its founder’s weird sexual hang-ups, daddy issues, and pathological need to be uncritically adored.
 We’re here to talk about human cloning.
 So let’s get back to the present.
 By which I mean 1997.

-At this point, the International Raëlian movement was in a weird place.
-It had grown quickly over the previous few decades, but that growth had plateaued due to a series of small scandals and the increasing skepticism of the public.
-Growing anti-cult sentiment had also driven the cult’s leaders out of France and across the Atlantic to Quebec.
+In 1997 the International Raëlian movement was in a precarious position.
+It had grown rapidly during the previous two decades, but that growth had plateaued due thanks to several cult-adjacent scandals and increasing scrutiny from the public.
+Growing anti-cult sentiment in Europe had also driven the cult’s leaders out of France and across the Atlantic to Quebec.

 Their big evangelical project, a combination spaceport and embassy for the Elohim, had run into some insoluble obstacles.
 For symbolic reasons the embassy had to be built in Israel, but for some reason the chief rabbis did not seem well-disposed to a fringe religion that had chosen a swastika inside a Star of David for its symbol.
 (You can insert a rant about how the swastika is an ancient religious symbol that pre-dates the Nazis if you like, but good luck using that argument to sway a bunch of Holocaust survivors.)